ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-07-07-How-to-train-your-NLP-Chatbot.md

 - **classes.pkl**, a pickle file containing the unique tags/topics of intents
 - **chatbot_model.h5**, a file containing the weights of the trained DNN for prediction

-If you want to follow along and try it out yourself, download the **<a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Medical_Chatbot_with_NLTK_main.ipynb" target="_blank">Jupyter notebook</a>**.
+If you want to follow along and try it out yourself, download the **<a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Medical_Chatbot_with_NLTK_main.ipynb" target="_blank">Jupyter notebook</a>** containing all the steps shown below.
 Check if your environment has all the packages installed.
 The necessary data files for this project are available from **<a href="https://github.com/ChristianHallerX/DataScienceProjects/tree/master/Data/chatbot_data" target="_blank">this folder</a>**.
 Make sure the paths in the notebook point to the correrct local directories.
 And of course, you will need to install all the Python packages if you do not have all of them yet.

 Give it a go and talk with the chatbot yourself!